iturdikulov/notes/Multiplication_table.md

 > multiplication operation for an algebraic system.
 >
 > The decimal multiplication table was traditionally taught as an essential part
-> of elementary arithmetic around the world, as it lays the foundation for
+> of elementary [[Arithmetic|arithmetic ]] around the world, as it lays the
-> arithmetic operations with base-ten numbers.
-Many educators believe it is
+> foundation for arithmetic operations with base-ten numbers.
+Many educators
-> necessary to memorize the table up to 9 × 9.
+> believe it is necessary to memorize the table up to 9 × 9.
 >
 > The oldest known multiplication tables were used by the Babylonians about 4000
 > years ago.
 However, they used a base of 60.
 The oldest known tables using a